breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

 [Click me to see the full file!](https://github.com/breuerfelix/reactStarter-WebpackHotMiddlewareExpressJs/blob/master/server/index.js)

 As before in our webpack config, we also have to define the `development` variable.
-After that we can import all modules needed for our hot-reload plugin.
+After that, we can import all modules needed for our hot-reload plugin.
-Even though we enabled ES6 code, it's time to use the `require`, because `ìmport` statements can only be done at the top of the file.
+Even though we enabled ES6 code, it's time to use `require`, because `import` statements can only be done at the top of the file.
 Since we wrap these up in the if statement, they are not at the top anymore.

 ```javascript